-Prepared and prosecuted patent applications across a wide range of technologies, including:
+Cameron has prepared and prosecuted domestic and foreign patent applications across a wide range of cutting-edge technologies, including:

 - Geographic information systems